Edgar-Donk/edgar-donk.github.io/README.md

 interaction with a ttk widget we will be using the Style() module imported from ttk.
 There is a summary of all the Style() commands in the table 01style_commands.md, we will be going through these commands one by one.

-Widgets have one or more components that can be referenced directly using the Style module, assisted by the widget style property option.
-Just to clarify - every ttk widget has a 'style' property which is used when we wish to modify a widget's style (colour, size, relief and font).
+We can think of a widget in terms of a collection of components, which in turn are made up of elements.
+Widgets have one or more components that can be referenced directly using the Style module, assisted by the widget "style" property option.
+Just to clarify - every ttk widget has a "style" property which is used when we wish to modify a widget's appearance (colour, size, relief and font).
 If we take a look at the button widget we have a rectangular shape divided into 4 components, starting from the outside - border, focus, spacing and label.
 Look at
 ```
 ```
 ![button:components](/images/01button.png)